kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-12-starting-sponsorship.md

 ## How to Become a Sponsor

-If you are interested, simply send me an email <a href="mailto:sponsors@tacticsjournal.com">sponsors@tacticsjournal.com</a>.
+If you are interested, simply send me an email at <a href="mailto:sponsors@tacticsjournal.com">sponsors@tacticsjournal.com</a>.

 This idea of sponsorships is not unique; it was heavily inspired by a tech blogger I have followed for many years, John Gruber of [Daring Fireball](https://daringfireball.net).
 He tried a similar thing many years ago, and it has been working for him.
 I have a much smaller audience, but they are equally as dedicated.
 I thought I'd give it a try.